smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     -  Name: **fabrikam-jane.doe**

-    -  Email address: **The email address of the jane.doe user you created earlier**
+    -  Email address: **The email address of the jane.doe user you created earlier**.

     -  First name: **Jane**